saga0302/datasense-ai/README.md

 ## Real-World Context

 Data pipeline failures are one of the most common and costly problems in data engineering.
-When a pipeline breaks, an on-call engineer manually digs through logs, traces dependencies, identifies the root cause, and writes an incident report, a process that can take hours while downstream dashboards, reports, and models sit broken.
+When a pipeline breaks, an on call engineer manually digs through logs, traces dependencies, identifies the root cause, and writes an incident report, a process that can take hours while downstream dashboards, reports, and models sit broken.

 DataSense AI automates this entire workflow.
 A LangGraph agent autonomously requests live pipeline data and dependency maps through Model Context Protocol (MCP) tools, uses Claude AI to classify root causes and investigate blast radius across 9+ downstream systems, and delivers a professional incident report in seconds with no human intervention required.